- Reviewed: 1 February 2018, 15:55 NZDT

 New Zealanders are advised to avoid all large public gatherings, protests, demonstrations and rallies as they have the potential to lead to violence, with little notice.
 If you are in an area affected by unrest, you should leave the immediate vicinity, stay indoors and monitor local media to stay informed of developments.

 Piracy, including against off-shore oil rigs, is a significant problem in Nigerian waters.
-There have been armed robberies conducted against ships in Nigerian waters and in the Niger Delta region.
+There have been armed robberies targeting ships in Nigerian waters and in the Niger Delta region.

 Mariners are advised to take appropriate precautionary measures.
 For more information view the International Maritime Bureau's piracy report.